Aranyaka: Aitareya Aranyaka

-There are five chapters each of which is even considered as a full Aranyaka.
-The first one deals with the regimen known as ‘Mahaa-vrata’.
+The Aitareya Aranyaka dates to between 700 and 500 BCE.
+There are five chapters of this work, each of which is even considered as a full Aranyaka.
+The first one deals with the regimen known as 'Mahaa-vrata'.
 The explanations are both ritualistic as well as speculative.
-The second one has six chapters of which the first three are about ‘Praana-vidyaa’ – meaning, Prana, the Vital Air that constitutes the life-breath of a living body is also the life-breath of all mantras, all vedas and all vedic declarations (cf. 2.2.2 of Aitareya Aranyaka).
+The second one has six chapters of which the first three are about 'Praana-vidyaa' – meaning, Prana, the Vital Air that constitutes the life-breath of a living body is also the life-breath of all mantras, all vedas and all vedic declarations (cf. 2.2.2 of Aitareya Aranyaka).
 It is in this portion of the Aranyaka that one finds specific statements about how one who follows the vedic injunctions and performs the sacrifices goes to become the God of Fire, or the Sun or Air and how one who transgresses the Vedic prescriptions is born into lower levels of being, namely, as birds and reptiles.

 The 4th, 5th and 6th chapters of this second Aranyaka constitute what is known as Aitareya Upanishad.

-The third Aranyaka in this chain of Aranyakas is also known as ‘Samhitopanishad’.
-This elaborates on the various ways – like pada-paatha, krama-paatha, etc. – of reciting the Vedas and the nuances of the ‘svaras’.
+The third Aranyaka in this chain of Aranyakas is also known as 'Samhitopanishad'.
+This elaborates on the various ways – like pada-paatha, krama-paatha, etc. – of reciting the Vedas and the nuances of the 'svaras'.

-The fourth and the fifth Aranyaka are technical and dwell respectively on the mantras known as ‘MahaanaamnI’ and the yajna known as ‘Madhyandina’.
+The fourth and the fifth Aranyaka are technical and dwell respectively on the mantras known as 'MahaanaamnI' and the yajna known as 'Madhyandina'.